brittaniSavery/siba-league-site/frontend/src/lib/home.md

 ## Updates

+### June 23, 2021

+The summer league is starting up!
+Stayed tuned to see some of the best of the league's young talent battle it out for summer league championship.

+Also, check out the first article from Sennet Beaulieu, _[A Look To Next Season: Montreal Argonauts](/news/a-look-to-next-season-montreal-argonauts)_.

 ### May 28, 2021

 The 2020-2021 season is complete and the Kansas City Koyotes are this season's champion!
 They managed to defeat the Dallas Rangers in Round 2 as well as last year's champs, the Phoenix Scorpions in the semi-finals.
 In the finals, they swept the Columbus Barons, quite handedly claiming the championship.